jambottoms/comic-scan/NYCKEL_REGION_SETUP.md

 The Region Detection model helps the CV system:
 - Identify where the spine is located
-- Find staple positions (typically 2-3 staples in the spine)
+- Find staple positions (top and bottom staples in the spine)
 - Detect all four corners accurately

 This improves the overall grading accuracy by ensuring defect detection focuses on the right areas.